Nitrosamine impurity risk assessment

 Alerts are fired when a compound is in the cohort of concern

 A flag to alert the reviewer when a compound is expected to be in a “cohort of concern” (CoC) is included within the ICH M7 prediction.
-Specifically, expert review arguments have been implemented to discuss subclasses of N-Nitroso compounds for which structural features are expected to reduce the mutagenic potential and/or carcinogenic potency.
+As well as the CPCA prediction result for nitrosamines, some arguments are suggested which can aid understanding their mechanism of mutagenicity and potency.

 Vitic is a structure-searchable toxicity database and information management system, comprising of carcinogenicity study records and nitrosamine data.
 Vitic can help you to retrieve existing data available for your compound.